 THE BREWERY EXPANDS

 The industrial revolution was transforming America in the 1800s and early 1900s.
-Steamboats escalated Cincinnati's growth beginning around the 1820s, the telegraph was in use by the 1840s, railroads from the east coast were serving the Ohio region by the mid 1850's, and the telephone began to be used in the 1870s and 1880s. , the combustion engine for the car, and the assembly line production of the Model-T automobile in 1908, was having a stimulating affect upon the U.S. economy.
-It had an impact on all companies, and some took more advantage of it than others.
+The combustion engine used for the car starting in the mid 1890s, and the assembly line production of the Model-T automobile in 1908, had a stimulating affect upon the U.S. economy.
+This influenced most industries, with some companies with some taking advantage of these changes more than others.
 The decade beginning in 1900 was one of the most expansive for the Bavarian Brewing Co., Inc. There were some important property acquisitions in the first decade of the 1900's, and several buildings were constructed nearly every year through 1913, as discussed in the proceeding.